BEST SHOPPING DESTINATIONS OF HYDERABAD.

 Known For: Commercial Goods, Women’s Wear, Silver Jewellery

-If you are looking for the latest fashion in women’s wear or are a silver junkie, wander no more!
-Sultan Bazar is one of the oldest shopping areas of Hyderabad and dates back as far as 200 years.
-During the British Raj, this market was known as Residency Market.
-This busy commercial center covers the entire shopping spectrum, from dazzling showrooms selling modern goods to rudimentary street vendors offering everything from silk to sweets.
+If you are looking for the latest fashion in women’s wear or are a silver junkie, wonder no more!
+Sultan Bazar is the oldest bazar and is famous for the cheap and best clothes shopping in Hyderabad and dates back as far as 200 years.
+During the British Raj, this market was known as the Residency Market.
+This busy commercial centre covers the entire shopping spectrum, from dazzling showrooms selling modern goods to rudimentary street vendors offering everything from silk to sweets.

-Known For: Traditional art of Kalamkari-fabric, Traditional Indian Wear, Gadgets, and Electronics
+Known For Clothing Stores In Hyderabad: Kalamkari-fabric, Traditional Indian Wear, and Gadgets

 Of all the three, Abids is certainly Hyderabad’s premiere commercial hub, having been a commercial place since the turn of the 20th century.
-Nampally, on the other hand, annually holds the “Numaish” — the All-India Industrial Exhibition — which is one of (if not the) biggest fairs in India.
-There, one can buy every imaginable good that India produces.
+Nampally, on the other hand, annually holds the “Numaish” — the All-India Industrial Exhibition — one of (if not the) biggest fairs in India.
+There, one can buy every imaginable cheap and best clothes shopping in Hyderabad that India produces.

 12. BEGUM BAZAAR